jqueryscript/ChatGPT-Resources/README.md

 - [Instructgpt-prompts](https://github.com/kevinamiri/Instructgpt-prompts) - A collection of ChatGPT and GPT-3.5 instruction-based prompts for generating and classifying text.
 - [promptlib](https://github.com/jmpaz/promptlib) - A collection of prompts and wrappers for ChatGPT & GPT-3.
 - [ChatGPT-MidJourney-prompt](https://github.com/awekrx/ChatGPT-MidJourney-prompt) - A ChatGPT based prompt generation model for MidJorney.
+- [click-prompt](https://github.com/prompt-engineering/click-prompt) - Streamline your prompt design, with ClickPrompt, you can easily view, share, and run these prompts with just one click.

 ## Misc
 - [chatgpt-python](https://github.com/labteral/chatgpt-python) - Unofficial Python SDK for OpenAI's ChatGPT.